+(b)

 Figure 6.
-Views of finite element model of the prototype building investigated. (a)
+Views of finite element model of the prototype building investigated. (a) Whole 3D model and (b) lateral side of the model.

 Table 1.
 Class of the materials and main characteristics assumed in the design of the principal elements of the investigated prototype building.